sgryphon/dotnet-distributed-tracing-examples/README.md

 ## Basic example

 Front end is a little special, so lets just start with server to server calls.
+Distributed trace correlation is already built into the recent versions of dotnet.

 **NOTE:** If you have trouble with HTTPS, or do not have certificats set up, then see the section at the end of this file for HTTPS Developer Certificates.